pytorch/glow/docs/Backends.md

 to a context, and allows the `Function` to be freed after compilation.
 The symbol information is stored in a table where the key is the symbol name and the payload contains symbol information including, size, offset, type, and whether it is an input or output of the function. `RuntimeBundle` also  contains a pointer that may point to a block of memory that contains the constants for the `CompiledFunction` if that `Backend` uses it.

+### `CompilationOptions` Helper Class

+`CompilationOptions` is a helper class that contains the options for compilation.
+The options include:
+- `CompilationMode mode` - This can be Infer or Train.
+Default: Infer
+- `bool collectConstants` - Whether constants should be collected and stored in the `CompiledFunction`'s [RuntimeBundle](#runtimebundle-helper-class).
+Default: True
+- `bool autoInstrument` - Whether `TraceEvents` should be inserted for profiling.
+Default: False

 ## Backend-Specific Nodes and Instructions Transformations